Steveorevo/hestiacp-mailcatch/README.md

 # hcpp-mailcatcher
-A plugin for Hestia Control Panel (via hesitacp-pluginable) that furnishes multitenancy services for simulated SMTP, sendmail, and a unique web GUI for previewing all outgoing emails for each user/web domain.
+A plugin for Hestia Control Panel (via hestiacp-pluginable) that furnishes multitenancy services for simulated SMTP, sendmail, and a unique web GUI for previewing all outgoing emails for each user/web domain.

 ## Attribution